text-mask/text-mask/componentDocumentation.md

 ## `onAccept`

-You can provide an `onAccet` callback function which will be called when the user enters a character that is accepted and displayed on the input element.
+You can provide an `onAccept` callback function which will be called when the user enters a character that is accepted and displayed on the input element.